FAQ

 How do I know which ability my query will trigger?

 You don't need to.
-The hybrid search engine retrieves the optimal ability automatically across all six dimensions.
+The hybrid search engine retrieves the optimal ability automatically within your chosen mode.
 You send a natural language task, and the API returns the structured payload your agent needs.

 The response includes metadata that tells you which ability was selected.
 Log it to help debug routing over time.